What This Automation Does

 Common mistake: Double-check your database property keys match the names in the Notion schema.

-- Add File Metadata: In the Notion node, add more properties like “Created Time” or “File Size” by extending the property values and mapping corresponding Google Drive file metadata fields.
+- Add File Metadata: You can add more properties in the Notion node like “Created Time” or “File Size” by mapping Google Drive metadata fields.

-- Multiple Folder Watching: Duplicate the Google Drive Trigger node to monitor several folders and connect them to the same or different Notion databases.
+- Multiple Folder Watching: Copy the Google Drive Trigger node to watch more folders and link them to one or many Notion databases.

-- Notification on Upload: Add a Slack or Email node after the Notion node to notify team members whenever a new file is logged.
+- Notification on Upload: Add nodes like Slack or Email after the Notion node to alert team members when new files are added.

 Problem: “Google Drive Trigger node does not detect new files”

-Cause: Incorrect folder ID or insufficient OAuth permission scopes.
+Cause: Wrong folder ID or missing OAuth permissions.

 Problem: “Notion page creation fails with property errors”